Chevy Chase (town), Maryland: Transportation

 Three state highways form the northern, eastern and southern borders of the town, with a fourth lying just beyond the western border.
 Of the three highways directly bordering the town, the most prominent is Maryland Route 185 (Connecticut Avenue), which forms the eastern border of the town.
-MD 185 extends south to Washington, D.C. and north to the nearest Interstate highway, Interstate 495 (the Capital Beltway).
-From the north side of town, Maryland Route 410 extends eastward, providing local connections to many other suburban towns north and northeast of Washington, D.C.
+MD 185 extends south to Washington, D.C., and north to the nearest Interstate highway, Interstate 495 (the Capital Beltway).
+From the north side of town, Maryland Route 410 (East–West Highway) extends eastward, providing local connections to many other suburban towns north and northeast of Washington, D.C.
 On the south edge of town, Maryland Route 191 extends west through Bethesda to Potomac.
 The fourth highway, lying just beyond the town's western edge, is Maryland Route 355 (Wisconsin Avenue), which provides many of the same connections as MD 185 does on a slightly more west alignment.

+The town is also served by the Washington Metro's Red Line, whose Bethesda station sits about a quarter-mile from the town's northwest corner; and by several Ride On and Metrobus bus lines that stop on Connecticut or Wisconsin Avenues.

 Education

-The town of Chevy Chase sends students to the Montgomery County Public Schools.
+The Town of Chevy Chase sends students to the Montgomery County Public Schools.

-Residents are zoned to Rosemary Hills Elementary School (PreK-2) (unincorporated Montgomery County), North Chevy Chase Elementary School, Westbrook Elementary School, Chevy Chase Elementary School (3-6) (in the town of Chevy Chase), Westland Middle School (unincorporated Montgomery County) and Bethesda-Chevy Chase High School (unincorporated Montgomery County).
+Residents are zoned to Rosemary Hills Elementary School (PreK-2) (unincorporated Montgomery County), North Chevy Chase Elementary School, Westbrook Elementary School, Chevy Chase Elementary School (3-6) (in the Town of Chevy Chase), Westland Middle School (unincorporated Montgomery County) and Bethesda-Chevy Chase High School (unincorporated Montgomery County).